1-800-463-3000

 Rates: $31 per 30 Minutes, $62 per 60 Minutes

-Teaching has always been an important part of Dan's life having been a music teacher for 35 years.
-Since 1981, Danny Sargeant has been teaching in various music schools throughout Toronto and in public and private schools such as Bayview Glen Private School, Toronto District School Board, Dixon Hall School, and Royal Orchard Public School.
+Teaching has always been an important part of Dan Sargeant's life, as he has been a music teacher for 35 years.
+Since 1981, Dan has taught in various music schools throughout Toronto and in public and private schools, including Bayview Glen Private School, Toronto District School Board, Dixon Hall School, and Royal Orchard Public School.
 He also has experience in music therapy.

 Instruments: Guitar, Bass Guitar, Ukulele